AntoineGourru/StanceDetectionBiases/README.md

 In progress

-THis repo will contain the code for our paper Are Stereotypes leading LLMs' Zero-Shot Stance Detection.
+This repo will contain the code for our paper <em/>Are Stereotypes leading LLMs' Zero-Shot Stance Detection.<em>

 @inproceedings{dubreuil2025stereotypes,
   title     = {Are Stereotypes Leading LLMs’ Zero-Shot Stance Detection?},